 Born and brought up in New Delhi, Gaurav is a minimalist and practices what he preaches.
 A spiritual adventurer and facilitator, as he defines himself when not in his lab, he works as a peacemaker through storytelling and mindfulness with youth and adults. (more…)

-Gaurav has been actively involved in speaking with public about Climate Change, sustainability issues and sharing his stories from ultra running.
+Gaurav has been actively involved in speaking with the public about Climate Change, sustainability issues and sharing his stories from ultra running.
 Some of those interactions are as follows:

 Storytelling and Guest Talks: